opensearch-project/project-website/_posts/2026-02-28-opensearch-agent-health.md

   -v
 ```

-This imports the benchmark, creates it, runs it against your agent, and exports results in one command.
+This command imports the benchmark, creates it, runs it against your agent, and exports results.

-**Option B: Via UI**
+**Option B: Using the UI**

-Navigate to Benchmarks, then Import JSON and select your file.
-Choose "Run" and configure the agent and Judge Model.
+Navigate to **Benchmarks**, then **Import JSON** and select your file.
+Select **Run** and configure the agent and judge model.
 Watch real-time progress as each test case executes.

-**Step 4: View Results**
+**Step 4: View the results**

-Access results through the UI (Benchmarks, then Latest Run) to see overall pass rates, per-test-case results with LLM judge reasoning, and improvement strategies ranked by priority.
-Navigate to Traces for detailed execution visualization showing timeline views, flow views, and span details.
+You can access the results through the UI to view the overall pass rates, per-test-case results with LLM judge reasoning, and improvement strategies ranked by priority.
+To access the results, go to **Benchmarks**, then select **Latest Run**.
+Navigate to **Traces** for detailed execution visualization showing timeline views, flow views, and span details.
 Alternatively, analyze the JSON export:

 ```bash
 cat baseline-results.json | jq '.runs[0].reports[] | select(.passFailStatus == "failed") | {